yannickkirschen/console-arena/docs/index.md

 #### Plugins

-Maven allows the use of plugins, that get executed when the project is being built.
+Maven allows the use of plugins, that get executed when the project is built.
 This allows a custom structure of the project and an easy adoption to a companies needs.

 These are the plugins I use for *ConsoleArena*:

-- `org.apache.maven.plugins.maven-shade-plugin` (v3.2.1) -> Copy all dependencies into the JAR-file, making it a standalone application.
+- `org.apache.maven.plugins.maven-shade-plugin`: Copy all dependencies into the JAR-file, making it a standalone application.
 Otherwise, the dependencies have to be in the classpath.
-- `org.apache.maven.plugins.maven-jar-plugin` (v3.2.0) -> Set the class with the main method, so the JAR can be executed.
+- `org.apache.maven.plugins.maven-jar-plugin`: Set the class with the main method, so the JAR can be executed.

 ### Design